lduboeuf/team-tool-box/README.md

-#Team Tool Box, a sample standalone offline js app
+#Welcome to Team Tool Box!
-It helps you to:
+A web app that helps you to:
  - build teams randomly
  - choose randomly members from a Team

-TTB can be used without any web servers but will not be able to use remotestorage
+TTB can be used without any web servers but you will not be able to use remote storage

 ##what's inside
  - `spapp` MVC library borrowed and turned into native js from ( https://github.com/c-smile/spapp )